 Approved closure and reclamation plans are in place for Jerritt Canyon.
-Total reclamation expenses incurred in 2023 were \$0.4 million.
+Total reclamation expenses incurred in 2024 were \$0.5 million.
 An updated reclamation plan and cost estimate was submitted to NDEP in November 2021.
 Revised plans were submitted in April 2022 and December 2023.
-The December 2023 plan is currently under review by NDEP and approval is expected in 2024.
-The anticipated increase in bonding requirements for Jerritt Canyon is approximately \$23 million.
+The December 2023 plan is currently under review by NDEP, and approval is expected in mid 2025.
+The anticipated increase in bonding requirements for Jerritt Canyon is approximately \$23-27 million.